 - Register your itinerary in the Harvard Travel Registry (you will receive an e-mail with instructions later this spring).

 All students, including those in study abroad programs, are responsible for knowing and adhering to the rules of the Harvard Summer School.
 You should also be familiar with Harvard Summer School’s general study abroad policies.

 In May, students will receive a link to the electronic version of the Harvard Summer School Student Handbook.
 Please read this document carefully.
 While the resources and activities will vary at each locale, the rules and policies described in the sections “Academic Policies” and “Student Conduct” apply to all participants in a Summer School program.

 Students requiring accommodations must register with the Summer School disabilities coordinator.
 Harvard College students please note that accommodations do not automatically transfer from Harvard College.
 See Students with Disabilities for more information.

 Deposit and payment

-Payment in full is due by May 20.
+Payment in full is due in mid-May.
 A late fee will be charged for payments received after this date.

 Please see Funding and Payment for details.